Navestock

-Navestock is a civil parish in the Borough of Brentwood in south Essex, in the East of England region of the United Kingdom.
-It is located approximately 5 km northwest of the town of Brentwood and the M25 motorway cuts through the western edge of the parish.
-It covers an area of in excess of 1800 hectares (4500 acres) and had a population of 510 in 2001, increasing to 585 in 2011.
+Navestock is a civil parish in the Borough of Brentwood in Essex, England.
+It is located approximately 5 km north-west of the town of Brentwood.
+The main settlements in the parish are Navestock Heath and Navestock Side.
+The M25 London orbital motorway passes through the west of the parish.
+At the 2021 census the parish had a population of 646.

 The name means ‘the stump on the headland’, which reflects its topography and landscape.